Fraud Blocker

 What is IBEW?

-The International Brotherhood of Electrical Workers (IBEW) is a labor union that represents about 775,000 workers in the electrical industry.
+The International Brotherhood of Electrical Workers (IBEW) is a labor union representing approximately 775,000 workers in the electrical industry.
 Apprenticing under the IBEW provides hands-on education with on-the-job training and in-class lessons.

 The disadvantages of this seemingly easy route to a good-paying career could outweigh the benefits.